Software Development Outsourcing

 Keep in mind that, depending on the nature of your project, you may need more than software developers to craft your product.
 Most software projects, except for those which are solely backend, need graphic design and a well-thought user interface.
 If you do not have a graphic artist in your company, look for a software house which employs such a professional.
 You can, of course, hire a freelancer for that part of work but there is a risk that his or her collaboration with the development team will be problematic.
 It is also desirable that the outsourcing software house provides Quality Assurance specialists, i.e. testers who make sure that your new software product will work in all conditions – especially if you do not have people experienced in performing tests (both manual and automated) employed in your company.

-Additional benefits of IT outsourcing
+Additional benefits of outsourcing software projects

 As we have already mentioned, software development outsourcing is quite rapidly changing and nowadays software houses offer more than just the development itself.
 Some of these additional services may be useful in your situation, therefore remember to ask if the company in question is offering such solutions.
 If you have no technological experience, you should think about software consulting, during which the outsourcing team performs a thorough analysis of your internal processes and currently used software.
 Some software houses offer such consulting for free (at least the first phase of it).

 If you, in turn, run a software company, you might ask for a test drive (a trial), usually lasting a week or two, during which the outsourcing team writes code which then you (or your software department) can check to evaluate its quality and decide whether to continue the collaboration.
-Finally, regardless of the nature of your company, you may be interested in a scoping session (project workshops) during which you can confront your ideas with the experience of the software house, find out if they have already solved problems similar to yours and create first mockups – sometimes even clickable ones, so you can feel the flow of your application-to-be before the actual development process.
+Finally, regardless of the nature of your company, you may be interested in a scoping session (project workshops) during which you can confront your ideas with the experience of the software house, find out if they have already solved problems similar to yours and create first mockups – sometimes even clickable ones, so you can feel the flow of your application to be before the actual development process.

 By contrast, not every project ends when the development phase is finished.
 Sometimes you need further maintenance and support – to prepare dedicated versions of the product for new end-users (your clients), to ensure that it is compatible with new APIs (application programming interfaces) and works on new operating systems (especially important when speaking of mobile apps).
 Many software houses do not offer such support, usually because they do not employ enough people, so they do not mention it of their own free will.
 Therefore, if there is a reasonable possibility that you might need the maintenance, it is crucial that you ask about it in the very beginning.